hamorim/ruby-small-tips/n1-query.md

 What is an N+1 query?
 Consider a situation where you have users that each have many friends.
 If we loop to map the friends, we could write the following map code.

-With this he first solution every time you access a user’s friends, it goes back to the database to load them, generating an N+1 query.
+With this first solution every time you access a user’s friends, it goes back to the database to load them, generating an N+1 query.

 The ActiveRecord solution is to eagerly load the data and this is accomplished with a simple method includes.